yvanlebras/GAPARS_Galaxy/README.md

 ![result](MMOS_Galaxy_bee.png)

-The next step will be to make similar work to allow the Galaxy user to send its task answer to MMOS through the MMOS API api.classifications.create function
+The next step will be to make similar work to allow the Galaxy user to send its task answer to MMOS through the MMOS API api.classifications.create function.
+Here we are working on the index.js.classification file

+This assumes you have saved the create task timestamp in task.created, and that the result variable corresponds to it's validation schema (attached), essentially, your result variable should be one of the following: ["female", "likelyFemale", "cantSee", "likelyMale", "male"]
+Please note it's case sensitive.